travelnxt/appacitive-docs/index.md

 	"lastname": "Doe",
 	"birthdate": "1982-11-17",
 	"isenabled": "true",
-	"phone": "9876543210",
+	"phone": "+91 9041-222-333",
-	"__attributes": {}
+	"__attributes": {
+		"company": "appacitive",
+		"niche": "ux",
+		"gender": "male"
 	}
+}
 ```

 ### Creating a new user

-Appacitive provides multiple ways in which a new user can be added to your app.
+Appacitive provides multiple ways in which new users can be added to your app.
-You may choose to use the Appacitive user management system alone to manage all your app users or integrate with facebook, twitter or any other <a href="http://en.wikipedia.org/wiki/OAuth">OAuth</a> provider for identity management.
+You may choose to use the appacitive's `user management` system alone to manage all of your app's users or additionally integrate with facebook, twitter or any other <a href="http://en.wikipedia.org/wiki/OAuth">OAuth</a> provider for identity management.
-Appacitive allows you to link as many OAuth accounts with Appacitive user objects and manage them using the user api(s).
+Appacitive allows you to link as many OAuth accounts with Appacitive user objects and manage them using Appacitive's user api(s).
+And because `user` objects are internally similar to `article` objects, you can connect a `user` object to other users or articles of other schemas by creating corresponding relations through the management portal.

 #### Creating a simple user

-Creates a new user in the Appacitive system.
-This user is an independent user in the Appacitive system for your app without any linked identites.
+Creates a new user in the appacitive system.
+This user is an independent user in the sppacitive system for your app, in the environment you specify through the `Appacitive-Environment` header, without any linked identites.
 You can link it to a OAuth account later on.
-Some basic system properties are mandatory.
-These include ```username```, ```firstname``` and ```password```.
-The username should be unique for every user.
-Every user is assigned a unique ```__id```.
+Some basic system properties are mandatory, namely `username`, `firstname` and `password`.
+The `username` should be unique for every user.
+Every user is assigned a unique `__id` by the system.
-All other properties are optional and you may wish to use them according to your app's requirements.
+All other predefined properties are optional and you may wish to use them according to your app's requirements or add more if required through the management portal.

 ** Parameters **